lemononmars/manim_slides/README.md

 Go <a href="https://christopherchubb.com/manim_slides">here</a> for a live demonstration of it working.

 Manim code is put into <code>./talk.py</code>, and the corresponding slides need to be put into <code>./index.html</code>.
-To compile the manim videos for slide X run:
+To compile the manim videos for slide X run <code>manimce talk.py X</code>.
-    manimce talk.py X

-To view a local copy you must run
+To view a local copy you must run <code>npm start</code> on the local copy.
-    npm start
-on the local copy.